-Employees of Alphabet and its subsidiaries and controlled affiliates (“Alphabet”) should do the right thing – follow the law, act honorably, and treat each other with respect.
+Employees of Alphabet and its subsidiaries and controlled affiliates (“Alphabet”) should do the right thing – follow the law, act honorably, and treat co-workers with courtesy and respect.

 We expect all of our employees and Board members to know and follow this Code of Conduct.
 Failure to do so can result in disciplinary action, including termination of employment.
 Any waivers of this Code for directors or executive officers must be approved by our Board.